zaimramlan/ios-secure-code-entry/README.md

 1. Your textfields should now jump to previous/next textfields as desired!

 ## More Examples?
-Look into the `ViewController.swift` file and you should be able to understand in the scenario where we have 4 `SecureCodeTextFields`s
+Look into the <a href="https://github.com/zaimramlan/ios-secure-code-entry/blob/release/1.0.0/SecureCodeEntry/Modules/Main/ViewController.swift" target="_blank">ViewController.swift</a> file and you should be able to understand in the scenario where we have 4 `SecureCodeTextFields`s